" Just once, I wish the villain's lair didn't have to blow up!"

-- Fallout: Fallout had two cases of bases with nuclear self destruct devices (I guess the megalomaniacal bad guys wanted to make sure their plans would fail if they happened to die?).
+- Fallout: Fallout 1 had two cases of bases with nuclear self destruct devices (perhaps the megalomaniacal bad guys wanted to make sure their plans would fail if they happened to die?).
 Fallout 2 had at least one, sabotaging the computer that keeps the nuclear reactor from exploding.
 Fallout 3 has a base that can be convinced to blow itself up, and in a DLC a mobile base that controls a Kill Sat that can command the kill sat to target the base itself.

 - The player can also do this to Vault 101 and force its evacuation as the Evil solution to "Trouble on the Homefront".